Duel of the Fates: Appearances in Star Wars

 "Duel of the Fates" can be heard in a number of Star Wars video games, including Star Wars Episode I: Racer, The Clone Wars, Lego Star Wars, Revenge of the Sith video game, Star Wars: Empire at War, Star Wars Battlefront II, Star Wars: The Force Unleashed, Star Wars: The Old Republic, and Angry Birds Star Wars II.
 The theme also plays during Soulcalibur IV, whenever The Apprentice fights within either of the game's three Star Wars-themed stages, as well as during his extended ending.
 "Duel of the Fates" also plays when Darth Maul appears during the Jedi Training Academy show featured at Disney's Hollywood Studios and Disneyland.

 A special of Lego Star Wars called "The Empire Strikes Out" features a short section of "Duel of the Fates", in which Darth Maul hums along with the music while declaring how "awesome" he is.

 Another Lego Star Wars special, entitled The Yoda Chronicles: Menace of the Sith, also featured "Duel of the Fates".
 Count Dooku plays the music on a radio during a demonstration of the Sith clone Jek-14's power.
 Darth Maul complains that "Duel of the Fates" is his theme song, to which Asajj Ventress replies "Can somebody say diva?".

 "Duel of the Fates" can also be heard softly in the background when Maul appears in Solo: A Star Wars Story.

 "Duel of the Fates" is heard in a TV spot for Star Wars: The Rise of Skywalker titled "Duel", in which it is mixed with "The Imperial March".
 Additionally, Duel of the Fates was the title of a working script by Colin Trevorrow and Derek Connolly for Episode IX before the film was re-envisioned as The Rise of Skywalker.

 A reorchestrated version of the song can be heard in The Clone Wars episode "The Phantom Apprentice" while the characters Ahsoka Tano and Maul duel.

 Elements of the song were used in the teaser trailer for Obi-Wan Kenobi.

+Star Wars: Maul – Shadow Lord prominently features "Duel of the Fates" throughout its soundtrack.